tennyson-mccalla/tennyson-mccalla.github.io/README.md

 With the help of a friend I managed to temporarily get my hands on relatively recent Windows desktop and that made a world of difference for at least two classes.
 Given the general exhaustion of working full-time and going to school full-time (and doing well at both of them) that bit of relief was great.
 But enough personal history.

 The capstone project here is a pretty good demonstration of skills.
 I employed strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science by completing the plotly dash app and putting it up here on GitHub.
 I can imagine lots of different ways the entire project could be enhanced.
+Just as we worked in a collaborative dev team during the course or took on the different roles of stakeholders in agile scrum practice.

 I designed, developed, and delivered professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by completing code review videos (one of which I've [linked here](https://youtu.be/lrlpe41CcEw)) and the plotly dash app mentioned above.